RandomIv/SelfAssessment/Skills/Programming.md

   - pure function: 🖐️ used
   - lambda expression: 🖐️ used
   - side effects
-  - closure: 👂 heard
+  - closure: 🖐️ used
   - partial application
   - curry
   - higher order
   - recursion: 🖐️ used
-  - callback:
+  - callback: 🖐️ used
   - listener: 👂 heard
   - compose
   - pipe